 Mr. Keane commented that he was trying to unravel the multiple layers of Special Use Permits in that area.
 He noted that there were exemptions associated with by-right ag use, and there were permits associated with the fairgrounds.
 Mr. Keane indicated that his main concern revolved around Wilson Road, the bridge on Wilson Road and the use of that area and structure inappropriately.
-He referenced the Blue Ridge Rock Fest and noted that thousands of cars ending up coming through Wilson Road and the bridge that should not be impacting his immediate residential area.
+He referenced the Blue Ridge Rock Fest and noted that thousands of cars ending up coming through Wilson Road and crossing the bridge over the railroad tracks.
+He noted that there were other events using Wilson Road and the bridge that should not be impacting his immediate residential area.
 He did not want to speak against approval, but he wanted to recognize that there were approval processes that were not encompassing the resources being used by the permits.
 He noted that he would appreciate that the Board and other approving officials would look at all aspects of the usage, not just what was located in the immediate areas of Route 29, Oak Ridge Road and Diggs Mountain.
 He was concerned that due diligence was not being done when it came to approval of certain events in the area, in terms of the usage of the bridge and Wilson Road.
 Mr. Keane noted that the bridge structure going over the railroad tracks on Wilson Road was decrepit and it did not make sense to send additional traffic through there.